Code of Conduct

 Fencers must show respect for other fencers, coaches, visitors, staff, the facility and the rules of fencing.

-Fencers should be courteous with one another when differences arise.
-All fencers are expected to be generous and flexible with their time and energy, helping the coaches and staff to meet the needs of all our fencers.
+please be courteous with one another when differences arise.
+All fencers are expected to be generous and flexible with their time and energy,

 All fencers, families and guests are expected to help the coaches and staff create a secure and supportive environment in which all fencers are free to develop at their own pace.

-Please show up promptly for practices.
+Please try to show up promptly for practices.
 If you are late for any reason, please join the practice with the minimum of fuss and disruption.
 If you know you will miss a practice or lesson in advance, please try to give your coach at least 24 hours notice.
-If you are unable to notify them ahead of time, please contact them at the earliest possible opportunity to let them know you are okay.
+If you are unable to notify them ahead of time, please contact them at the earliest possible opportunity to let them know you are okay. we worry when we’re expecting to see you and we don’t!

 Safety is very important.
 Please check your equipment regularly for defects in gloves, masks, uniforms and blades.
 Never aim your weapon towards or conduct drills with people who are not wearing appropriate protection.
 Whilst shorts are perfectly acceptable for lessons and games, long trousers (or fencing breeches) should always be worn when drilling or fencing.